Citron: Culinary

 In Samoa a refreshing drink called "vai tipolo" is made from squeezed juice.
 It is also added to a raw fish dish called "oka" and to a variation of palusami or luáu.

 Citron is a regularly used item in Asian cuisine.

 Today the citron is also used for the fragrance or zest of its flavedo, but the most important part is still the inner rind (known as pith or albedo), which is a fairly important article in international trade and is widely employed in the food industry as succade, as it is known when it is candied in sugar.

 The dozens of varieties of citron are collectively known as Lebu in Bangladesh, West Bengal, where it is the primary citrus fruit.

-In Iran, the citron's thick white rind is used to make jam; in Pakistan the fruit is used to make jam but is also pickled; in South Indian cuisine, some varieties of citron (collectively referred to as "Narthangai" in Tamil and "Heralikayi" in Kannada) are widely used in pickles and preserves.
-In Karnataka, heralikayi (citron) is uses to make lemon rice.
+In Iran the citron's thick white rind is used to make jam; in Pakistan the fruit is used to make jam but is also pickled; in South Indian cuisine, some varieties of citron (collectively referred to as "Narthangai" in Tamil and "Heralikayi" in Kannada) are widely used in pickles and preserves.
+In Karnataka, heralikayi (citron) is used to make lemon rice.
 In Kutch, Gujarat, it is used to make pickle, wherein entire slices of fruits are salted, dried and mixed with jaggery and spices to make sweet spicy pickle.
 In the United States, citron is an important ingredient in holiday fruitcakes.

-Folk medicine
+Medicine

 From ancient through medieval times, the citron was used mainly for supposed medical purposes to combat seasickness, scurvy and other disorders.
-The essential oil of the flavedo (the outermost, pigmented layer of rind) was also regarded as an antibiotic.
+Pietro Andrea Mattioli's Commentaries (1544) recommended using the essential oil of citrons to preserve dead bodies and suggested using it as a contraceptive.